vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 On Monday 2025-03-31, I decided to do at-home jogging due to a mix of a tight timeline, desire to multiplex, and windy outside weather.

+## 2025-04-01: skipping of exercise to help me adjust my sleep cycle

+On Tuesday 2025-04-01, I skipped all exercise to help adjust my sleep cycle to earlier in the day.
+This was anyway a break day from strength exercises.